-Robinhood is a brokerage aiming to bring stock investing to a wider audience.
-With a name that sounds like it will take from the rich and give to the poor (though it doesn’t actually do that), Robinhood offers fee-free stock trades aimed at Millennial investors who want a smartphone-based trading platform without any bells and whistles.
+Robinhood is a brokerage that aims to bring stock investing to a wider audience.
+With a name that sounds like it will take from the rich and give to the poor (although it doesn’t actually do that), Robinhood offers fee-free stock trades geared particularly for Millennial investors who want a smartphone-based trading platform without any bells and whistles.

-Robinhood is a smartphone-first brokerage, with Android and iPhone apps as the primary method to log into your account and place trades.
-A web version is slowly rolling out to users.
-However, currently, there are nearly 1 million people already in line, so it may be awhile before you can trade on the web.
+Robinhood has been a smartphone-first brokerage, with Android and iPhone apps as the primary methods to log into your account and place trades.
+However, there is now a fully functional web version available to all users.

 What Is Robinhood?

 Robinhood is a discount stock broker that has certainly been a hit from its inception in 2015.
 Currently, the platform boast more than 5 million users.
 That surpasses the number of people who use popular brokerage E*TRADE.
 As of May 2018, Robinhood’s platform has hosted more than $150 billion in transactions.
 And the company has been recently valued at $5.6 billion.

 2018 has been a huge year for Robinhood.
 The company has expanded its web version, built up its Options Trading service and rolled out Robinhood Crypto, which lets you trade some of the most popular cyber currencies.

 We’ll get to all of that in a minute.
 First, let’s take a look at how this fee-free brokerage works.

 |Investment Types||Stocks, Options, ETFs, Cryptocurrencies|

 |Broker Assisted Trade|